 This decomposition provides the algebraic foundation.
-To find a geometric interpretation for each term in \eqref{eq:alg_decomp}, we use the \ac{pbh} test, which states that an eigenvector $v$ of $A$ is uncontrollable if and only if $B^\top v = 0$.
-For our single-actuator system with $B = e_i \otimes I_d$, this condition simplifies to a direct "pinning" constraint at the agent level.
+To find a geometric interpretation for each term in \eqref{eq:decomp}, we apply the \ac{pbh} test to our single-actuator system.
+With $B = e_i \otimes I_d$, the uncontrollability condition $B^\top v = 0$ simplifies to a direct ``pinning'' constraint at the agent level.

-\begin{lem}[Pinning Constraint] An eigenvector $v$ is uncontrollable from an input applied at agent $i$ if and only if its component at that agent vanishes, i.e., $v_i = 0$.
-Likewise, $v$ is unobservable from an output measured at agent $j$ if and only if $v_j = 0$. \end{lem} \begin{pf} From the \ac{pbh} test, a mode $v$ is uncontrollable if and only if $B^\top v = 0$.
-For a single actuator at node $i$, the input matrix is $B = e_i \otimes I_d$.
-The condition becomes:
+\begin{lem}[Pinning Constraint] An eigenvector $v$ is uncontrollable from an input applied at agent $i$ if and only if its component at that agent vanishes, i.e., $v_i = 0$. \end{lem} \begin{pf} From the \ac{pbh} test, $v$ is uncontrollable iff $B^\top v = (e_i^\top \otimes I_d) v = v_i = 0$. \end{pf}